 A key member of the Minnesota state system of higher education, M State was formed in a merger between Fergus Falls Community College and three Northwest Technical College locations.
 The college enrolls more than 8,000 students and offers 70 academic programs in career-oriented and liberal arts disciplines.

-Students complete assignments online in D2L Brightspace.
+Students earning their medical assistant degree online complete assignments through D2L Brightspace.
 M State offers free round-the-clock Smarthinking tutoring to all online learners.
 The school also provides convenient online registration and orientation services for new students.
-Applicants to the medical assistant program may complete an ACCUPLACER assessment evaluation to determine whether they have met math, reading, and writing prerequisites.
+Applicants to the medical assistant online program may complete an ACCUPLACER assessment evaluation to determine whether they have met math, reading, and writing prerequisites.
 Students only need to submit a high school diploma or GED for initial application to M State.

 Minnesota State Community and Technical College is regionally accredited by the Higher Learning Commission (HLC).